 The Chinese have been using ginseng for thousands of years as an herbal remedy.
 Early Chinese books listing curative foods claimed ginseng could enlighten the mind and increase wisdom.
 The Chinese also used ginseng to treat ailments of the digestive and respiratory systems, nervous disorders, diabetes, to keep the elderly warm in winter, and to increase energy and improve memory.
-The life-prolonging effects of ginseng were first described during China's Liang Dynasty (220–589 AD).
+Ginseng was first described as having life-prolonging effects during China's Liang Dynasty (220–589 AD).

-North American ginseng was discovered growing in the mountains of Quebec by a Jesuit priest in the early 1700s.
-It was soon exported to China, where its medicinal value was appreciated.
-Other variations of ginseng are grown in Korea and Japan.
-Ginseng was not used in Western medicine until the 1950s, when scientists in the Soviet Union began studying its health benefits and concluded that it was an "adaptogen"—that is, something that helps the body adapt to outside stresses and ward off disease.
+American ginseng was discovered growing in the mountains of Quebec by a Jesuit priest in the early 1700s.
+It was soon exported to China, where it was used in traditional medicines.
+Ginseng was not used much outside of Asia until the 1950s, when scientists in the Soviet Union began studying its health benefits and concluded that it was an “adaptogen”—that is, something that helps the body adapt to outside stresses and ward off disease.
 The Vietcong used it extensively to treat gunshot wounds during the Vietnam War.

-In 1978, Taik-Koo Yun, MD, from the Korea Cancer Center Hospital in Seoul, began to conduct population-based studies to investigate whether ginseng had anticancer properties.
-He has published articles arguing that ginseng can prevent most cancers, but he is not certain how this occurs.
+In 1978, Taik-Koo Yun, MD, from the Korea Cancer Center Hospital in Seoul, began to conduct cohort and case-control studies to investigate whether ginseng might have anticancer properties.
+He has published articles arguing that ginseng can prevent most cancers, but these types of studies cannot prove that ginseng is the reason that some groups have less cancer.
 He has encouraged more worldwide study of this herb.

 What is the evidence?

-Several case-control studies done in Korea have found that people who took ginseng extract seemed to have a lower risk of cancer overall.
-One recent Chinese study suggested that women with breast cancer who used ginseng before their diagnosis survived longer than those who did not.
-The same study found that the women who used ginseng during treatment reported better quality of life than those who did not.
-These studies were not are not the most scientifically convincing, however, and the authors point out that further research is needed to determine the true benefit of ginseng both in cancer prevention and for people who have cancer.
-Researchers are looking at ginseng’s potential to improve the effectiveness of other cancer treatments, such as chemotherapy, and are studying its effects on cancer-related fatigue.
+Several case-control studies and ecologic studies done in Korea have found that people who took ginseng extract seemed to have a lower risk of cancer overall.
+However, observational studies cannot completely control for all potential factors that may affect cancer risk.
+One 2006 Chinese study suggested that women with breast cancer who used either American or Asian ginseng before their diagnosis survived longer than those who did not, although there were other major differences in the groups that took ginseng and those that didn’t.
+For example, the women who took ginseng were less likely to be very poor, and were more likely to take a conventional hormonal medication (tamoxifen) as part of their breast cancer than the women who didn’t take ginseng.
+These are factors that are known to affect survival in other studies.
+The same 2006 study found that the women who used ginseng during treatment reported better quality of life than those who did not.
+These studies were not the most scientifically convincing, however, and the authors point out that further research is needed to determine the true benefit of ginseng both in cancer prevention and for people who have cancer.
+A 2013 study looked at more than 300 patients with cancer, and found that those who took 2000 mg (2 grams) of American ginseng each day for 8 weeks reported less fatigue than those who got placebo pills.
+Researchers are continuing to look at ginseng’s possible effects on cancer-related fatigue.

 A systematic review of randomized clinical trials evaluated the evidence of ginseng root extract’s effectiveness.
 Based on data from sixteen studies, the researchers concluded that ginseng root extract had not been shown to have a significant effect on physical performance, diabetes, herpes infections, psychomotor performance, cognitive function, or the immune system.
 More research into its medicinal properties is needed.